 Trump's New Tariff Target List: Flags In, Bibles Out, Frog Meat Delayed

-The stock market soared Tuesday on news that the Trump administration is postponing some tariffs on Chinese imports this fall, sparing popular consumer items such as cell phones and laptops until after the Christmas shopping season.
+The stock market soared Tuesday on news that the Trump administration is postponing some tariffs on Chinese imports this fall, sparing popular consumer items such as cellphones and laptops until after the Christmas shopping season.
 It's only a partial reprieve, though.
 Other Chinese imports will still be hit with a 10% tariff on Sept.
 1, as scheduled.
 The administration reportedly was guided by which products could most easily be obtained outside China.
 But there were still some head-scratchers on the tariff lists.

 These products are among the $112 billion worth of Chinese imports facing a 10% tariff in less than three weeks:

-- American flags.
-(The U.S. imported more than $6 billion worth of American flags from China last year.)
+- American flags (the U.S. imported more than $6 billion worth of American flags from China last year)

 - Ski and snowmobile gloves